Photo Credit: Elena Pressprich

 I am currently working with a number of outdoor companies through my instagram @brookewillson / Tourism Boards, in the ‘Social Media Marketing world’ on various projects.
 Whether it be through ambassadorship or sponsorship, creating content for them through: blogging, photography, consulting, gear reviews, promotion, etc. I often collaborate with other photographers/videographers on project, as I do not promote myself as a ‘photographer’ per say, where instead it is my ‘lifestyle’ that people are following along with (Though hey, if I can improve my photography skills then AWESOME!)

-I have a number of things I am working towards on the side and hope I can share some of these bigger plans with you all soon!
-More focused on community connection and empowerment.
-Though until then, I will just keep doing what I love: staying active and getting outside, in hopes of inspiring, connecting and encouraging others to get outside and share their own stories.
+Balance is something I am slowly trying to figure out… my heart is constantly being torn the desire for freedom and routine.
+I am very focused on community connection and empowerment and I will just keep doing what I love: staying active and getting outside, in hopes of inspiring, connecting and encouraging others to get outside and share their own stories.
+I am very much looking forward to incorporating my lifestyle and values into my own teachings as a teacher in the future, with my own students.

 Sure pictures inspire us, though it/s the conversations and stories that truly connect us.
 ‘Get Inspired.
 Get Connected.
 Get Outside.’ is my motto, and my hashtag #freshairandfreedom speaks for itself.